r-transit/tidytransit/README.md

 4. Mapping stops and routes using `gtfsr`
 -----------------------------------------

+**NOTE:** *Github does not allow javascript.
+As a result, we use static PNG pictures as placeholders for what are actually interactive `leaflet` maps.
+If you build the vignette or run the codes in R, these `leaflet` maps should be built automatically.*

 The `gtfsr` has mapping functions designed to help users quickly map spatial data that is found within most GTFS feeds.
 These functions input `gtfs` objects and then map the desired datum or data (stop, route, route networks).

 Let's try mapping a stop from a bus route popular with Duke University students---the *C1 East-West Loop*.
 This route bounces between Duke's East and West campus.
 The *C1* idles at one of the busiest stops at Duke---the "West Campus Chapel" stop.
 (This bus stop is located in front of Duke University's iconic gothic Chapel, Duke's most famous landmark.)